apenczolgolonabijorbiper/smsjigger/README.md

 The script looks for out files in ~/sms/out subfolders and once found it moves them to /var/spool/sms/outgoing for further processing by smstools.
 Then they are archived to ~/sms/old/@recipient folder.

+## Folders

+### got

+Incoming SMSes are stored here temporarily after pulling from smstools for further processing.
+Used by fetch.sh script.

+### new

+Received SMSes are stored here for further execution.
+Used by process.sh script.

+### out

+Outgoing SMSes are stored here for further sending out.
+Used by push.sh script.

+### cmd

+Repository of shell scripts for executing commands.
+Used by execute.sh script.

+### log

+Logs are stored here.
+Used by all scripts.

+### old

+Old SMSes files are stored here.
+Used by process.sh, execute.sh and push.sh scripts.

+### cfg

+Configurations are kept here.
+Not in use as of now.

+### www

+Web interface files are kept here.
+Not in use as of now

 -------

 # ToDo